qintarra/C-Sharp/Tasks/Bools/README.md

 }
 ```

-Now, the _Puzzle1_ truth table is similar to the expected truth table except for the case when _b2_ parameter is false.
+Now, the _Puzzle1_ truth table is similar to the expected truth table except for the case when the _b2_ parameter is false.

 | b1    | b2    | Actual Result | Expected Result |
 |-------|-------|---------------|-----------------|